oddstream/cj/README.md

 ## Implementation

 `cj` is written in [Go](https://go.dev/), with the user interface done using the [Fyne](https://fyne.io/) library.

-The search code is copied and adapted from [Andrew Healey's grup](https://healeycodes.com/beating-grep-with-go).
+The search code was copied and adapted from [Andrew Healey's grup](https://healeycodes.com/beating-grep-with-go), but the need for simplicity and flexibility saw that (very fast code) retired and replaced by using `grep`.
+I've tested `cj` with `grep` version 3.7 on Linux, and it seems fine.
+You'd better have `grep` available on your PATH, otherwise searching won't work.

+There's no indexing or anything fancy going on under the hood - what we have here is a basic text editor, grep and a small user interface.

 I could - maybe should - be doing this in Dart and Flutter, but I happened to be using Go at the time.
-There's no indexing or anything fancy going on under the hood - what we have here is a text editor, grep and a simple user interface.

 ## Local file storage